 At a glance

-Introduce single flavours so your baby learns what each vegetable tastes like
+Introduce single flavours so your baby learns each vegetable’s taste and you can note any reactions

-Remember it can take up to 8 tries for your baby to accept a new flavour so don’t give up!
+It can take up to eight attempts for your baby to accept a new flavour so don’t give up

 Go at your baby’s pace and stop when they’ve had enough

 When to start weaning

 There are mixed views on when to start weaning – some say five months, some say earlier, but the HSE recommends that you start with stage one weaning at around six months and definitely no earlier than 17 weeks.
 This is because baby needs time to develop before they can digest solids.

 For that first taste of solids, pick a time when your baby isn’t tired and you’re not in a rush.
 Begin with simple vegetables like pureed sweet potato or carrot and try to feed before their usual milk.
 Weaning with vegetables exclusively (no fruit) for the first two weeks gives the best chance for healthy eating habits to develop in later life.

 It may take a while for your baby to get used to taking food from a spoon, so give them time and try following these simple steps: